 • The course "Primer on Healthcare Epidemiology, Infection Control & Antimicrobial Stewardship: Online ID Fellows" is a product of the membership of the Society of Healthcare Epidemiology of America (SHEA) and is endorsed by Infectious Disease Society of America (IDSA) and Pediatric Infectious Disease Society (PIDS).

-• The annual IDWeek hybrid conference will take place in Atlanta, Georgia from October 19th to October 22nd.
+• The annual IDWeek hybrid conference will take place Oct.
+21-24 in Washington, D.C.

 • IDSA Fellows Subcommittee National Call – Job Search.
 Listen to a panel discussion on the job search featuring ID Chiefs Mary Hayden, M.D.; William Steinbach, M.D.; and Babafemi Taiwo, MBBS.